By Rachel Betzen, M.S., CCC/SLP

 I don’t know who ever tried to catch flies with vinegar, but there really is something to approaching life with a positive outlook.
 Many people struggle with putting aside the negativity from life’s frustrations or failures, so it’s not really a surprise that our children can get wrapped up in a “negative feedback loop”.
 Children that struggle with communication and academic skills are more likely to get overwhelmed, and this makes it even more of a challenge to stay positive.

-During speech-language therapy we naturally use genuine praise, and we judge the mark of a good clinician by how well we scaffold learning for our clients and move them through a developmental hierarchy of skill development.
+During speech-language therapy we naturally use genuine praise, and judge the mark of a good speech therapist by how well we scaffold learning for our clients and move them through a developmental hierarchy of skill development.
 It is important for our praise to be both genuine and specific.
-In this manner, we can boost self-esteem while also providing important feedback on building skills we are targeting with their goals.
+In this manner, we can boost self-esteem while also providing important feedback on building the speech and language skills we are targeting with their goals.